cfjedimaster/brackets-csslint/README.md

 Issues/Updates
 =====
+[11/29/2013] Updated the display to include both the name of the rule, which makes it a bit clearer I think, as well as the code for the rule.

 [10/15/2013] So - the main CSSLint lib I used totally screwed up Brackets by messing up the exports module.
 I did some guess work and - I think it's kosher now.